notinecrafter/Its-Working/README.md

 1. Copy the content of the repository's "its" directory into the desired web location on your server

+2. Make a new SQL database and a new account that has full access to this database for It's Working to store data

-2. Configure setup.ini (more information below)
+3. Configure setup.ini (more information below)

-3. Run setup.php by going to http://<your website>/<directory>/setup.php
+4. Run setup.php by going to http://<your website>/<directory>/setup.php

-4. Make sure to prevent unauthorised users from accessing setup.ini, as this file has your SQL account information and password
+5. Make sure to prevent unauthorised users from accessing setup.ini, as this file has your SQL account information and password

 ###Configuring setup.ini